Fraunhofer-AISEC/cmc/README.md

 The CMC daemon (*cmcd*) is the main component running on the platform.
 On request, the cmcd either generates or verifies an attestation-report, i.e. the state of the platform.
 The cmcd provides a gRPC interface to access its services (*cmcinterface*).
-For the generation and verification of attestation reports, the *cmcd* relies on the *attestationreport* module.
+For the generation and verification of attestation reports, the *cmcd* relies on the *attestationreport* package.

-The *attestationreport* module provides a generic JSON-based serialization format to summarize the meta-data describing the software running on the computer platform.
+The *attestationreport* package provides a generic JSON-based serialization format to summarize the meta-data describing the software running on the computer platform.
 Enabling trust in this meta-data requires a hardware-based Root-of-Trust (RoT) that provides the possibility to store keys and measurements of the software running on the platform.
-The *attestationreport* therefore implements a generic *Measurement* interface, as well as the generic go *crypto.PrivateKey* and *crypto.PublicKey* interfaces.
+The *attestationreport* therefore implements a generic *Measurement* interface, as well as a generic *Signer* interface.
 These interfaces must be implemented by *drivers* that provide access to a hardware based RoT.

-Currently, this repository contains the *tpmdriver* module to interface with a Trusted Platform Module (TPM) as the RoT.
+Currently, this repository contains a *tpmdriver*, an *snpdriver* and an *swdriver*.

+The *tpmdriver* package interfaces with a Trusted Platform Module (TPM) as the RoT.
 The TPM is used to store cryptographic keys, store the software measurements (hashes) in its Platform Configuration Registers (PCRs) during the *Measured Boot* and to generate and sign *Quotes* which can be used to verify the platform state.
-Furthermore, the *tpmdriver* can use the *ima* module interfacing with the kernel's Integrity Measurement Architecture (IMA) for obtaining detailed measurement lists of the kernel modules, firmware and optionally further components running on the platform.
+Furthermore, the *tpmdriver* can use the *ima* package interfacing with the kernel's Integrity Measurement Architecture (IMA) for obtaining detailed measurement lists of the kernel modules, firmware and optionally further components running on the platform.
+The *tpmdriver* can therefore act as *Measurement* as well as as *Signer* interface.

+The *snpdriver* interfaces with the AMD SEV-SNP SP.
+It retrieves SNP measurements in the form of an SNP attestation report as well as the certificate chain for this attestation report from the respective AMD servers.
+Currently, it can only act as *Measurement* interface.

+The *swdriver* simply creates keys in software for testing purposes and can be used as *Signer* interface. **Note**: This should mainly be used for testing purposes.

-During TPM provisioning, the cmcd requires interaction with a provisioning server (*provserver*) to acquire certificates for its TPM-based keys.
-Optionally, the provisioning server can also provide the metadata (manifests and configurations) for the *cmcd* (*cmcd* command line argument *--fetch-metadata*, see below).
-This is just for demonstration.
-In production, the functionality usually will be splitted in an IDS and operator server.
+During provisioning, the cmcd requires interaction with a provisioning server (*provserver*).
+The server can provide certificates for software signing, perform the TPM *Credential Activiation* and provision TPM certificates, and can provide the metadata (manifests and configurations) for the *cmcd*.
+The server is mainly for demonstration purposes.
+In productive setups, its functionality might be split onto different servers (e.g. a CA server and an internal metadata server).

 ## Manifests and Descriptions